ahmetsenturk/masters-thesis/content/implementation.typ

   ]
 ) <formality-tokens>
 \
-Together, these two dimensions cover most of the visible variation students expect: how much to say and how to say it.
+Together, these two dimensions cover most visible variation students expect: how much to say and how to say it.
 They also work well with competency- and progress-aware feedback from the previous subsection, since tokens can be combined with the detected competency state without conflicts.